UhmNatsu/Just-before-int-/README.md

 # Just-before-int

-just int unless you want to.
+• just int unless you want to.

-i don't support racists,bullies, fake friends and all. you disgust me.
+• i don't support racists,bullies, fake friends and all. you disgust me.

+thats all.